Florida State Road 80: Palm Beach County

-In Palm Beach County, it serves as a commuter route between South Bay and Belle Glade at the western end, growing suburbs Loxahatchee, Wellington, Royal Palm Beach and county seat West Palm Beach.
+In Palm Beach County, it serves as a commuter route between South Bay and Belle Glade at the western end, growing suburbs in Westlake, Loxahatchee, Wellington, Royal Palm Beach and the county seat, West Palm Beach.
 In South Bay, US 27 heads south towards Miami, following the North New River Canal.
-Between Belle Glade and Loxahatchee, the roads are surrounded by sugarcane fields, with US 441 and US 98 both joining State Road 80 during this stretch.
-Lion Country Safari marks the beginning of a rural to urban transition of the road for the remainder of its journey.
+Between Belle Glade and Loxahatchee, the roads are surrounded by sugarcane fields in the Everglades Agricultural Area, with US 441 and US 98 both joining State Road 80 during this stretch.
+Lion Country Safari marks the beginning of a rural to suburban and later urban transition of the road for the remainder of its journey.
 The road doubles from four to eight lanes in Royal Palm Beach, as the road serves as the border between Royal Palm Beach and Wellington.
 At the State Road 7 intersection, US 441 turns south towards Miami.
 The South Florida Fairgrounds and the Coral Sky Amphitheater, where the South Florida Fair takes place, are next on the route, just east of SR 7.
 After passing Florida's Turnpike, it gains two more lanes and becomes an expressway, with diamond interchanges with Jog Road, Haverhill Road and Military Trail.
 East of Military Trail, it loses a lane in each direction as it straddles the southern end of Palm Beach International Airport, where private aircraft are serviced, with commercial access to the airport available via SR 704A.
 It then approaches a bridge over the Tri-Rail main line as it intersects Interstate 95 at Exit 68, then becomes a four-lane road in several older, high-density neighborhoods in West Palm Beach.
 East of the Florida East Coast Railway bridge crossing, it intersects US 1 and SR 5, reducing to two lanes as it crosses Lake Worth Lagoon on two bridges, and ending on a roundabout with SR A1A in Palm Beach near the Mar-a-Lago estate.